The following examples of harassment would likely violate UC policy if found to be sufficiently “severe” and/or “pervasive”:

 Unwelcome and inappropriate letters, telephone calls, electronic mail, or other communications or gifts.

-Conduct may violate the University Policy on Sexual Harassment only if it meets the definition set out in that Policy.
+Conduct may violate the University of California Policy on Sexual Violence and Sexual Harassment only if it meets the definition set out in the relevant policies applying to students or employees.